jonasjaeger-sci/mod905/README.md

 Subsequently, the key findings like number of times a species existed and chemical reaction rates should be exported in an output file

  **6. Module: Visualization (optional)**
-Optionally, a function visualize different variables can be emplooyed e.g. plotting number of species and system energy can be added
+Optionally, a function visualize different variables can be emplooyed e.g. plotting number of species and system energy can be added.
+It might also be interesting to visualize individual reactions as they happen.

 ## Alternative Workflow (#2): Machine learning enhancement of existing pyretis-pyvisa library